Lightbridge-KS/blogdown-lightbridge/content/book/julia-notes/index.md

 [Julia](https://julialang.org) is a fun programming language to learn.

 I think it resembles both `R` and `Python`.
-However, most of my project and my skill still revolves around `R`, and I've not familiar with `Python` yet, so I'll probably leaves `Julia` for a moment.
+However, most of my project and my skill still revolves around `R`, and I've not familiar with `Python` yet, so I'll probably leaves `Julia` for a moment, next time my friend !

 Once I'm ready, I might playing with `Julia` later.
 This notebook will jog my memory when I want to revisit.